-When evaluating submitted or billed charges to determine which are eligible for coverage, the Plan will also review how the service or procedure is coded.
-When charges are presented in a format that clearly lists and bills separately for procedures and services that are commonly considered to be either incidental to a primary procedure or a combined service or procedure, benefits are paid based on the industry coding standard for the procedure(s) and service(s) provided.
+When evaluating submitted or billed charges to determine which are eligible, the Plan also reviews how the procedure or service is coded.
+When charges are presented in a format that clearly lists and bills separately for procedures and services that are commonly considered to be either incidental to a primary procedure or a combined service or procedure, benefits are paid based on the industry coding standards for the procedure(s) and service(s) provided.